fermiumlabs/octoerp/README.md

 		}
 	});

+(It's also a good idea to add a comment with a link to this repository)

+Go to [Octopart API](https://octopart.com/api/dashboard) and register a new api key.
+It's a short, alphanumerical string.

+Go to the newly-installed Octo-ERP module > Setup.
+Insert your API key and save.
+You can use the supplier lookup to check the exact name of a supplier.
+For example, if you search "Tme" and look it up, it will return "TME", if you look up "mouser" it will return "Mouser".

+You can also check them [here](https://octopart.com/distributors).

+### Usage

 The system will only look up items in a supplier quotation where the manufacturer's part number has been set.

-You also need to set up your API key in Octo-ERP Settings.
 There is a custom field in each supplier (under Additional Information) where you should plug in the supplier's Octopart Name (this may be different from the supplier name you have entered).
-You can look up the formatting of this name in the Settings field.

 =
 #### License